jamespfennell/texcraft/README.md

     This project turned out be to non-viable for some reasons like performance, but the source code is an excellent reference for those who are writing their own TeX implementations.

-## License

-Some open source license, but details TBD.